For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

 So this post is going to be a bit of tough love.
-If you keep saying, “I make good money why am I always broke,” it is time to make some changes.
+If you keep saying, “I make good money why am I always broke,” it is time to make some changes in your financial life.

-Either your spending is completely out of control, or your debt is out of control.
-Either issue is a big deal.
+There is a reason you are broke – either your spending is completely out of control, or your debt is out of control.

 Like I said – TOUGH LOVE!

 The other day, I heard a speaker say that the difference between being poor and constantly broke was that the poor person didn’t have the money, the broke person was mismanaging their money.